fspacheco/playground-UlMWyvCJ/lessons/lesson8.md

 };
 ```

-But it is a good practice to specify size of both dimension.
+But it is a good practice to specify size of both dimensions.

 Now each `arr[x]` is a C string.
 You can use any function on `arr[x]` that works on string!